 The School of Education works cooperatively with the English Department to administer a dual degree program in English/Secondary Education.
 Students participating in this program will complete both a Bachelor of Arts in English degree and a Bachelor of Science in Secondary Education degree (English/Language Arts).
 Students in this program will be certified to teach at the secondary school level.
-Please see an advisor in either SHSS or the School of Education for more information about this program.
+Please see an advisor in either the School of Humanities and Social Sciences or the School of Education for more information about this program.